-With that being said, we want to safely sun bathe, 10-20 minutes per day exposing the skin on your arms and chest or upper body area is where we best absorb the sun’s nutrients.
-As a daily practice April through November 10-20 minutes of sun bathing or meditation in the sun is recommended!
+With that being said, we want to safely sun bathe, 15-20 minutes per day exposing the skin on your arms and chest or upper body area is where we best absorb the sun’s nutrients.
+As a daily practice April through November 15-20 minutes of sun bathing or meditation in the sun is recommended.

 Disclaimer: TEST for SHORT periods of time in the sun on yourself before longer or more intense sun exposures.
-I combine foods that offer UV protection (both UVA & UVB rays), along with oils and essential oils that also offer sun protection applied topically, along with light clothing and hats I can take on or off as needed for additional protection.
+I combine foods that offer UV protection, along with oils and essential oils that also offer sun protection applied topically, along with light clothing and hats I can take on or off as needed for additional protection.

 To be most effective, these foods need to be consumed for 3 months consistently.
-There is a body serum level that needs to be reached before we have internal sun protection — it takes about 8-12 weeks of consistently getting the right foods to reach.
 Eating one meal with lots of sun protective polyphenols, and then going out into the sun expecting to be protected is not going to work.
 It is more of a lifestyle approach.
 Many of us are already eating these foods year round, starting early springtime is the time to pay attention to increase the specific foods that offer protection.

 The side benefit of using plant nutrients to protect yourself from the sun is that these plant-protective nutrients also fortify our skin inside and out.
-The colorful pigments in plants — like beta-carotene are most responsible for the sun protection, but also vitamins C and E, polyphenols, and omega3 rich foods from reddish fish and other marine life also offer protection –all nutrients that are also good for high quality skin health.
+The colorful pigments in plants are most responsible for the sun protection; beta-carotene and other carotenoids, vitamins C and E, polyphenols, and omega3 rich foods from tidal pool fish and marine life, all nutrients that are also good for high quality skin health.
 Food containing these nutrients are plentiful, consuming these foods regularly has been shown to delay or prevent sunburns and redness, and reduce signs of skin aging.

 - Tomatoes are the most studied,

-- Rosemary which seems to be an all around power plant for any ailment.
+- Rosemary which seems to be an all around power plant.